-We have all had that moment where we had a whole outfit picked out – that new black body-con maybe? – only to have Aunt Flo swoop in with the most annoying of PMS symptoms bloating.
+We have all had that moment where we had a whole outfit picked out, only to have Aunt Flo swoop in with the most annoying of PMS symptoms, bloating.
 As if dealing with cramps and acne wasn’t enough!
 An estimated 70% of women experience bloating symptoms and can’t relieve bloating.
 But how can someone reduce bloating, they they don’t know what causes it?

-However, in the meanwhile, here are a few ways to manage the bloat so you can look and feel your best even through your period!
+However, in the meanwhile, here are a few ways to reduce bloating so you can look and feel your best even through your period!

 Pick potassium and protein-rich foods to help balance the fluids.

 Foods such as bananas, cantaloupe, tomatoes, and asparagus help the body flush out excess sodium and reduce inflammation.
 Bananas especially have soluble fiber, which combats constipation that could also cause excess bloating.